Housing

 The tenancy bond dataset held by the Ministry of Business Innovation and Employment (MBIE) includes rental properties from private sector landlords, individuals in state housing, and rentals owned by local governments and government entities.
 It is estimated that bonds are lodged for around 85 percent of all tenancies (excluding tenancies with a fixed term of less than six months, and individuals that have a family member as a landlord)[11].
 MBIE provides monthly updates on bond lodgements and current market price for rental properties.

-This indicator presents the proportion of private sector rental bonds lodged monthly, by weekly rent level, in greater Christchurch, from 2008 to 2020.
-Note that almost all bonds from state housing, and rentals owned by government entities were less than $300 over the timeframe shown.
+This indicator presents the proportion of private sector rental bonds lodged monthly, by weekly rent level, in greater Christchurch, from 2008 to 2022.

 Data Sources